 Portability legislation, in part, intends to ensure that preretirement distributions are saved for retirement.
 Such rollovers frequently stem from distributions from secondary defined contribution plans.

 These supplements may have the potential to increase replacement rates beyond those currently forecast.
-There are trade-offs between the different portability proposals, however.
 On the one hand, little is known about the efficacy of further voluntary incentives.
-The Tax Reform Act's 10-percent surcharge on cash outs has yet to be evaluated.
-Voluntary incentives possibly may not work.
-On the other hand, mandatory rollovers would certainly preserve benefits until retirement.
-But workers would lose the flexibility to use their funds for other purposes they determine to be in their best interests.
-Hence, Congress must decide whether the need for higher retirement income (be it for day-to-day living or crises such as long-term care) justify restricting choice.
+Voluntary incentives may not work.
+On the other hand, mandatory rollovers would preserve benefits until retirement but workers would lose the flexibility to use their funds for other purposes they determine to be in their best interests.
+Hence, Congress must decide whether the need for higher retirement income justifies restricting choice.
 That decision may, in turn, depend on the increasing prevalence of lump-sum payments and the future structure of the retirement and health care systems.